Preparing for eAssessment

 The pre-release material comprises carefully selected multimedia stimuli and/or case studies.
 Through the pre-release material, students can engage with the global context and prepare for the examinations by making connections with what they have studied in MYP subject groups and their own individual learning.

-Preparation for using the technology is facilitated with the purpose built familiarisation activity, available on the online curriculum centre (OCC).
+Preparation for using the technology is facilitated with the purpose built familiarisation activity.
 This allows students to practice using the various tools, pallets and canvass types that are found in the examination.
 This activity is designed to help students learn how to use the system in an intuitive, natural way but without the extra cognitive burden of academic demand so students can learn to express themselves without difficulty in the examination.

 Once familiarised with the electronic environment, a full range of specimen examinations are also available on the OCC which allows students to familiarise themselves with both the academic and technical aspects of each of examination.
 These can also be used alongside the examination blueprint and other information presented in the MYP Guide to eAssessment to help teachers plan MYP5 so that students are ready for eAssessment.